Unleash the Amazing Power of Magnets with These Simple Experiments

 There’s a lot more to magnets than just holding up pictures on the refrigerator.

 Did you know that magnets can defy gravity?
 Or that they can make cereal move?
 Want to learn more about these mighty little electron movers?
-Put on your lab coat and test out these highly-attractive (sorry...had to) magnet experiments.
+Break out the lab coats to test out these highly-attractive (sorry...had to) magnet experiments for kids.

 Defy Gravity with Paperclips